 Contact the C&M director immediately when

 - Media makes contact with a staff member.
 The director should always be the first contact for media.

 - Media are in the building or visiting one of our outreach sites or bookmobile stops.
-If C&M director is unavailable, contact Communications Editor.
+If C&M director is unavailable, contact Communications Editor, or Manager in Charge.

 If you are requesting print or publicity deliverables for anything that has a deadline in the year’s first quarter (January-April), please submit your request by November 30 of the previous year.